DevStuffzz/Sulfur/README.md

 # Sulfur Engine 0.1

 ## About
-Sulfur is a cross-platoform open-sourced 2D game engine that uses the swing graphics library, created in spite of Unitys Runtime Fee
+Sulfur is a cross-platoform open-sourced 2D game engine that uses the swing graphics library.

 ## Features